 As an editor, your role is not limited to correcting grammar, spelling, and punctuation errors.
 You are also responsible for ensuring that the writer's message is conveyed effectively to the target audience.
 To achieve this goal, you need to have strong communication skills.
 Effective communication strategies help you build a good relationship with the writer, provide constructive feedback, and enhance the quality of the final product.
-In this article, we will discuss some effective communication strategies that editors can utilize to improve their work.
+In this article, we will discuss some effective communication strategies that editors can utilize to improve their work, along with tools that can make the process smoother.

 Active Listening

 Active listening is a fundamental communication skill that editors should master.
 It involves paying close attention to what the writer is saying, understanding their perspective, and acknowledging their ideas.
+Using a pair of noise‑cancelling headphones can help eliminate distractions and allow you to focus fully on the writer's voice, whether the conversation is in person or over a video call.
 When you actively listen, you show the writer that you value their input, and you are committed to helping them convey their message effectively.
 This, in turn, helps build trust and strengthens your working relationship.

 Clear and Concise Feedback

 Clear and concise feedback is essential to effective communication between editors and writers.
 When providing feedback, it is important to be specific, direct, and avoid vague language.
-Use clear and concise language to explain what needs to be improved, why it needs to be improved, and how it can be improved.
-This helps the writer understand the changes required and makes it easier for them to implement them.
+The track changes feature in Microsoft Word (or its equivalent in other word processors) lets you illustrate exact edits, making it easier for the writer to see what needs to be improved, why, and how.
+Use clear language to explain what needs to be improved, why it matters, and how to achieve it.
+This helps the writer understand the changes required and makes implementation straightforward.

 Reading more: